-Help your mobile users get things done faster and more easily by configuring which items appear in the navigation menu and in which order.
+Help your mobile users get work done faster and more easily by configuring which items appear in the navigation menu and in which order.

-About the Salesforce1 Navigation Menu
+About the Salesforcel Navigation Menu

-Anywhere your users see the $\equiv$ icon in Salesforce1, they can tap it to access the menu.
+Anywhere your users see the icon in Salesforce1, they can tap it to access the menu.
 As an administrator, you can customize what the menu contains.